andisfar/LaunchQtCreator/README.md

 ## Extension Settings

-'launchqtcreator.qtCreatorPath': configure path to use to launch QtCreator
+-'launchqtcreator.qtCreatorPath': configure path to use for launching QtCreator

+-'launchqtcreator.qtDesignerPath': configure path to use for launching Qt Designer

 ## Known Issues